sismo-core/sismo-docs/tutorials/sismo-connect/README.md

 # sismoConnect

-This section contains tutorials for [sismoConnect](../../technical-documentation/sismo-connect/). sismoConnect is a privacy-preserving SSO.
-By following these tutorials, you can learn how to use sismoConnect in your applications.&#x20;
+This section contains tutorials for [Sismo Connect](../../technical-documentation/sismo-connect/).
+Sismo Connect is a privacy-preserving SSO.
+By following these tutorials, you can learn how to use Sismo Connect in your applications.&#x20;

 {% hint style="success" %}
 If you want to see several code snippets of sismoConnect, we advise you to take a look at our boilerplate repository [here](https://github.com/sismo-core/sismo-connect-boilerplate).